How to Get a Hard Money Loan to Flip a House

 - source of monthly loan payments during renovation and sales periods

-- anything that shows your experience in the fix and flip market.
+- anything that shows your experience in the fix and flip market or as least in other property investment strategies.

 Craig Christensen is a co-founder of Payette Financial Services LLC .
 He and the other founder—Matthew T. Moore—both have over 25 years of extensive experience in the commercial loan niche.
 Initially founded as an Idaho hard money lending institution, Payette Financial Services now operate in more than ten states.
 The company fulfills the need for honest and reliable commercial private money lenders who can close loans quickly.